How to Mix

 NOTE: 1 tablespoon is equivalent to three teaspoons, therefore you can add between three and six teaspoons of essential oil.
 Individuals with highly sensitive skin should a quantity closer to the lower end of the range.

-All essential oils used by
+All essential oils

 are IFRA Certified